 Jazmin is extremely passionate about psychotherapy.
 She is entering her fifth year as a psychology and concurrent education undergraduate student and will be pursuing a master's in psychotherapy.
 In the future, Jazmin wants to have a practice that focuses on psychotherapy and doula work to help people manage their mental health from fertility up until the end of the first year.
 Within the lab, she hopes to create modules that focus on helping people conquer postpartum depression to see if online psychotherapy for this form of depression is effective.

-Serena is a 2nd year undergraduate student studying Life Sciences at Queen’s University.
-She has a strong interest in mental health and advocates for mental health as Intersectionality Coordinator of the Queen’s chapter of Jack.org.
-She is excited to be joining the team as a volunteer research assistant.
+Serena is a 3rd year undergraduate student studying Life Sciences at Queen’s University.
+She has a strong interest in mental health and advocates for mental health as a Members Coordinator of the Queen’s chapter of Jack.org.
+She is excited to be on the team as a volunteer research assistant.

 Melinaz graduated with bachelor of science majoring in biology.
 She is currently doing a Masters in Public Health.
 Her latest research activity was at St. Michael’s hospital, investigating the effect of cardiovascular risk factors on cognitive performance of patients with dementia and cognitive deficits.
 Melinaz has also been involved in mental health advocacy programs during her undergraduate.
 Her research interests are: analyzing determinants of health, improving the effectiveness and accessibility of treatment, addressing social and psychological impacts of COVID-19, and preventive medicine.